Lightening Up With A Salad- Caramelised Pear & Walnut W/ Prosciutto & Stilton Cheese

 - 15ml olive oil or 1 tablespoon

-In a sauté pan on medium flame, melt the butter then add the sugar and shallots.
+- In a sautรฉ pan on medium flame, melt the butter then add the sugar and shallots.
 Stir well and cook for about 1-2 minutes till the shallots are soft.

-Then add the pears and walnuts stir well and cook for a further 2-3 minutes till soft and caramelised.
+- Then add the pears and walnuts stir well and cook for a further 2-3 minutes till soft and caramelized.

 Nice idea, love the caramelised pears, walnuts and Gorgonzola, the warm balamic dressing, but I would leave out the Prosciutto.
 For me its flavours would be overtaken by those of the cheese.